Frequently Asked Questions

 Can I buy Girl Scout Cookies online?

-We are excited to introduce Digital Cookies, the all new web-based platform for Girl Scouts which creates a fun,
+YES!
+Through Digital Cookies, the web-based platform for Girl Scouts which creates a fun,

-safe, and interactive space for girls to sell cookies, taking the
+safe, and interactive space for girls to sell cookies.
+This revolutionary

 enhancement adds a digital layer that expands and strengthens the ways